If you are looking for a fabulous 10-day Italy itinerary, you are in the right place!

 Day 6 of Your 10 Days in Italy: Day Trip to Tuscany or Cinque Terre

-While planning your 10 days in Italy, you definitely want to book your Cinque Terre accommodations as soon as possible as they fill up quickly.
+While planning your 10 days in Italy, you want to book your Cinque Terre accommodations as soon as possible as they fill up quickly.

-Tuscany is sprawling with gorgeous vineyards, rustic charm, and medieval towns, while Cinque Terre is made up of five gorgeous hillside villages that are just picturesque.
+Tuscany is sprawling with gorgeous vineyards, rustic charm, and medieval towns, while Cinque Terre comprises five pretty hillside villages that are just picturesque.

-Consider the Tuscany in one day trip where you can enjoy Siena (home to some of the most beautiful churches in Europe), San Gimignano, and Pisa (especially the Learning Tower) before having lunch and wine in Chianti.
-Ahhhhh-does it get any better?
+Consider Tuscany in a day trip where you can enjoy Siena (home to some of the most amazing European churches), San Gimignano, and Pisa (especially the Learning Tower) before having lunch and wine in Chianti.

 If you’re opting for the Cinque Terre trip, this Cinque Terre in a day is a great way to go!

 Once you arrive in the Cinque Terre region, you can take the train from La Spezia to the cities for quick and easy access to all 5 Cinque Terre towns, including Corniglia, Manarola, Riomaggiore, Vernazza, and Monterosso.

-If you have longer to spend in Cinque Terre, then read 48 Hour Guide to Cinque Terre.
+If you have longer to spend in Cinque Terre, read 48 Hour Guide to Cinque Terre.

 Day 7 of Your Italy Itinerary: Florence-Uffizi Museum, San Lorenzo Market

-This former home of the Medici family is now a sprawling art museum with famous works from Leonardo di Vinci, Michelangelo, and Raphael just to name a few.
+This former home of the Medici family is now a sprawling art museum with famous works from Leonardo di Vinci, Michelangelo, and Raphael, to name a few.

-Boboli Gardens is behind the Pitti Palace, the once opulent home of the Medici Family.
+Boboli Gardens is behind the Pitti Palace, the once opulent Medici family home.